UPDATE AS OF SEPTEMBER 16

-As at this time, the complete competition schedule for the 2020-2021 season is still being worked out by the International Skating Union (ISU).
-International competitions for novice skaters have not yet been announced.
-The schedules for the Challenger Series, Junior Grand Prix Series, and the Grand Prix Series are tentative at this time.
+As at this time, the complete international competition schedule for the 2020-2021 season is still being finalized by the International Skating Union (ISU).
+The schedules for the Challenger Series and the Grand Prix Series are still tentative, except for Nebelhorn Trophy.
+No international competitions for novice skaters will take place this season.

-The 2020 Challenger Series is slated to open with the Asian Open Figure Skating Trophy in Beijing, China, in early September, followed by Autumn Classic International in Canada.
+The 2020 Challenger Series was slated to open with the Asian Open Figure Skating Trophy in Beijing, China, in early September, followed by Autumn Classic International in Canada.
+Both events have been postponed.
+Nepela Memorial, Finlandia Trophy and the Denis Ten Memorial have been cancelled.

 |Sep.
 23–26||Nebelhorn Trophy||Oberstdorf, Germany||Pairs|